revbayes/revbayes.github.io/tutorials/tefbd/index.md

 them in the `scripts` directory:

 -   `{{ mcmc_script }}`: the master Rev file that loads the data, the
-    separate model fi.e. and specifies the monitors and MCMC sampler.
+    separate model files and specifies the monitors and MCMC sampler.

 -   `{{ fbdr_script }}`: specifies the model parameters and moves
     required for the fossilized birth-death range process prior on the tree topology,